MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignacxrequestpreprocesscallback.md

 ### -param RequestType

-The [ACX_REQUEST_TYPE enum](DocsTeam - need link to enum in AcxRequest header) that is that is used to define the request type.
+The [ACX_REQUEST_TYPE enum]() that is that is used to define the request type.

+TODO: DocsTeam - need link to this topic when ACXPIN header is documented.

 ### -param Set